 How Long Does A Halifax Remortgage Take?

-Remortgaging to a Halifax mortgage can take between 4-8 weeks to complete.
-There are a lot of steps involved during the remortgage process, so the amount of time will vary depending on how long each step takes.
-Needless to say, you should aim to get all of the necessary paperwork together early, as this is one way to hurry the process along.
+Remortgaging to a Halifax mortgage can take between 4-8 weeks to get all of the necessary paperwork together early, as this is one way to hurry the process along.

 The paperwork you’ll need for your Halifax Remortgage